Creative Sprouts

 • How long have your teachers been at CS?

 Most of our teachers have been with us over three years, but at least half of the staff have been at CS for five or more years.
 Our teachers tell us that they stay because of the family-like work environment and the low teacher/student ratios!
+Head over to the staff page of our website to see how long each teacher has been with us!

 • What are your teachers' experience and education?